 - Use a smoke rub or brine, and let the turkey marinate at lease for 24 hours.

 - Place the turkey on a smoker, breast side up.
 Stuff it with whole onion and apples.
 During the smoking process, you can apply butter to the top of the turkey breast.
 This will add more moisture to the smoked turkey.

-- To prepare a smoked turkey, combine salt, pepper, paprika, allspice and garlic spices.
+- To prepare a smoked turkey, combine salt, pepper, paprika, 21 Seasoning Salute and garlic seasoning.